AqwamCreates/Universal-Character-Cognition-Sampler/README.md

 ### "What Do You Mean It Can Think Fast And Smart?!"

 * Chain-Of-Thoughts (CoT) Models Only.
-* Mainly 4B (Minimum) / 7B (Recommended) Models.
+* Mainly 4B (Minimum) / 7B (Recommended) Models With IQ3_K_S / IQ3_K_S Quantization.
 * Micro Sampler Configuration (Works Consistently Across 2B-13B).
-* Feels Like You Upgraded The CoT Model For 2-3B Parameters For Q2 Inference Speed.
+* Feels Like You Upgraded The CoT Model For 2-3B Parameters For Q3 Inference Speed.
-* Speed-Leakage Trade-Off:

- * IQ2_K / Q2_K Quantization -> Fast Speed, But Ocassional Roleplay Leakage.
- * IQ3_K_S / IQ3_K_S Quantization -> Slightly Slower, But No Roleplay Leakage.

 ## Model-Sampler Compatibility Report: